Beat the stress with our Positive Planner Student Toolbox

 Mindfulness is becoming more mainstream in today’s world and its positive effects for anxiety and stress are widely accepted.
 It can mean different things to different people, but in essence, it means stopping the merry-go-round of thoughts in our heads to become more in the moment.
 There are many ways to do this and they don’t all involve you sitting cross-legged and chanting ‘Om’ (although we Positive Planners are great fans of doing this).

 The key thing is to try to dedicate time each day to mindfulness.
 Check-in with yourself regularly - both mentally and physically.
 Ask yourself how you’re feeling.
 What do you need?
 What’s stressing you?
 Mindful activities include the Five Senses exercise, getting creative with art, doing breathing exercises like the one below and meditation (we love apps like Headspace and Insight Timer).

 If you want to dive deeper into this subject, take a look here or check out our Positive Planner and Positive Wellness Journal - both have loads of info and exercises on how to bring more mindfulness into your days.

 Studying can play havoc with our mealtimes.
 When deadlines are looming, we often forget to stay hydrated and eat regularly.
 But did you know that even certain foods can help combat stress?

 This is definitely something to consider for self-care and you can combine it with getting organised in #1 of our Self-Care Tips for Students listed here.
 Many planners and diaries include space for shopping lists and meal planning and just check out #mealprep to see how far people are taking this!
-The Positive Planner has shopping lists and meal planning pages and the Positive Wellness Journal includes a tracker to log your daily water intake.
+The Positive Planner has shopping lists and meal planning pages and our Positive Wellness Journal includes a tracker to log your daily water intake.

 #4 Get socialising